K-Ibadullaev/py-ssa-lib/README.md

 ## Requirements
 The required packages are listed in the requirements.txt and can be installed from this file via pip.

-However all dependecies should be automatically installed along with installation of the **py-ssa-lib**
+All dependencies should be automatically installed during the installation of the **py-ssa-lib**

 The classes in the **py-ssa-lib** heavily rely on the numpy, scipy, sklearn, pandas and matplotlib libraries.